MicrosoftDocs/cpp-docs/docs/linux/linux-asan-configuration.md

 sudo apt-get install libasan4-dbg
 ```

+Full intructions for installing debug symbol packages on Ubuntu can be found [here](https://wiki.ubuntu.com/Debug%20Symbol%20Packages).

 If ASan is enabled, Visual Studio prompts you at the top of the **Debug** pane of the **Output** window to install the ASan debug symbols.